lareza-farhan-wanaghi/gophercises/readme.md

 - Open a terminal session and go to the secret directory.<br/><br/>
 ![secret1](readme_images/secret1.png)

 - Install the entry of the program beneath the inner secret folder.
-(Make sure you have the GOBIN environment variable set correctly.
-Use the echo command to check)<br/><br/>
+(Make sure you have the GOBIN environment variable set correctly)<br/><br/>
 ![secret2](readme_images/secret2.png)

 - Run the secret command with no additional subcommands or arguments to test if the program is installed correctly.
 You should also see the documentation of the program as follow.<br/><br/>
 ![secret3](readme_images/secret3.png)

 - Let's populate some data into our storage by using the set subcommand.
 (By default, all of the commands executed use the default encoding key and storage file path.
-Use the k flag to change the encoding key and the f flag to point out the path of the file that will be used.
+Use the k flag to change the encoding key and the f flag to point out a path of another file that will be used.
 In the example below, we stored three "key:value" pair data into our encrypted storage, namely "fb-password:123456", "ig-password:aabbccdd", and "gmail-password:uncrackable_pw")<br/><br/>
 ![secret4](readme_images/secret4.png)

 - Use the list subcommand to show key-value pairs stored in our storage and the get subcommand to get an individual value of a specific key. <br/><br/>
 ![secret5](readme_images/secret5.png)
 ![secret6](readme_images/secret6.png)

-- Below was the content of the file for the encrypted storage after adding the data.
+- Below was the content of the file used for the encrypted storage after adding some data.
 As you can see, it is encrypted and unreadable.<br/><br/>
 ![secret7](readme_images/secret7.png)